 Companies and nonprofits share one common goal – impact.
 From there, the road divides.
 Companies have other demographics they serve, especially if they’re publicly owned.

-a powerful one that has the potential to bring both sectors together.
+The impact goal is a powerful one that has the potential to bring both sectors together.
 It can help incorporate marketing in generating more sales while also bringing needed and added revenue to charities.

-How Does that
+How Does that Happen?

 What might a successful partnership look like?
 The retailer would donate a portion of each sale to the nonprofit.
 In addition, it would allow interested employees to spend up to four hours a week on company time volunteering with the nonprofit’s chapter in the city where they work.
 It would also promote the alliance in its marketing and feature success stories in its publications.